tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/02_Run_AlphaFold2_OpenOndemandApp.md

     The PAE (Pairwise Absolute Error) plot visually represents the absolute error in the relative positioning of residues, measured in Ångströms, through pairwise comparison.
 Utilizing a color gradient from blue to red, dark blue indicates an error of 0 Å, while larger errors shift towards dark red.
 Typically, along the heat map's diagonal, values are anticipated to be near 0 Å, signifying minimal error.
 An optimal model is characterized by a predominantly dark blue heat map, denoting very low error across all comparisons.

+> [!NOTE]
+> If you encounter any issues or this doesn't work as expected, please feel free to reach out to Shirley Li, xue.li37@tufts.edu